lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 ##### SPI device

+**TODO: this section has pending updates**

 The SPI device implements Firmware Mode, a feature that provides the ability for external drivers to send firmware upgrade code into a bank of embedded flash memory for in-field firmware updates.
-Firmware mode has no addressing, and at the moment no other addressing modes are provided, though future improvements will include the ability to address internal Earl Grey memory through SPI transactions.
+Firmware mode has no addressing, and at the moment no other addressing modes are provided.

 See the [SPI device specification]({{< relref "hw/ip/spi_device/doc" >}}) for more details on the Firmware Mode implementation.